On active and passive testing: Partially symmetric functions

-The same argument implies that the query complexity of active testing is $O\left(2^{k}k\log n\right)$ because the only information the passive algorithm above used are the results for the $\Theta(q^{2}/\sqrt{n})$ pairs $x,y$ which agree on their Hamming weight. \end{proof} The following proposition provides a lower bound for the query complexity of passive testing of partially symmetric functions.
+The same argument implies that the query complexity of active testing is $O\left(2^{k}k\log n\right)$ because the only queries the passive algorithm above actually used are the results for the $\Theta(q^{2}/\sqrt{n})=\Theta\left(2^{k}k\log n\right)$ pairs $x,y$ which agree on their Hamming weight.
+The active algorithm will thus simply select from the sample $\Theta\left(2^{k}k\log n\right)$ disjoint pairs with the same Hamming weight and proceed as the passive algorithm. \end{proof} The following proposition provides a lower bound for the query complexity of passive testing of partially symmetric functions.
 Note that it matches the upper bound, up to a constant factor, when $k$ is constant. \begin{prop} $Q^{p}(\mathrm{Sym}_{n-k})=\Omega\left(n^{1/4}\left(2^{k/2}+\sqrt{k\log n}\right)\right)$.\end{prop} \begin{proof} As in the proof of Proposition~\ref{prop:juntas-passive-UB-and-LB}, we use a combination of two lower bounds.
 The first one, $\Omega(n^{1/4}2^{k/2})$, is required even when the identity of the $k$ asymmetric variables is known in advance.
 Assuming we are given the promise that the input function is either $(n-k)$-symmetric and the asymmetric variables are the first $k$ variables, or it is far from being partially symmetric, one still needs to verify the partial symmetry.
 The only way to verify it is by having pairs of inputs that share Hamming weight and agree on the values of the first $k$ variables.
 However, we expect to see no such pairs if the number of queries is $o\left(n^{1/4}2^{k/2}\right)$.

 The second part of the lower bound uses the $\Omega(k\log n)$ bound of Theorem~\ref{thm:k-linear-active-LB}.
 We wish to show that distinguishing the sum of a random $k$-linear function and a random symmetric function cannot be distinguished from a random function, given $q=o\left(n^{1/4}\sqrt{k\log n}\right)$ queries.
 Indeed, assume this many queries were performed and denote by $H\subseteq\left\{ 0,1,\ldots,n\right\} $ the set of Hamming weights attained by at least two queries.
 A balls and bins argument shows that we expect only $o\left(k\log n\right)$ queries whose Hamming weight lies in $H$.
 Due to the random symmetric function, the algorithm cannot extract any information from queries that have a unique Hamming weight.
 Say that we reveal to the algorithm the value of the random symmetric function on $H$.
 Now, the algorithm has $o(k\log n)$ queries and it must distinguish between a $k$-linear function and a random function.
 Even if the algorithm were allowed to choose which queries to pick out of the initial set of $q$ queries, the lower bound for active testing of $k$-linear functions indicates this cannot be done. \end{proof} Theorem~\ref{thm:psf-separation} follows from Propositions~\ref{prop:psf-active-passive-UB} and~\ref{prop:psf-passive-LB} and Corollaries~\ref{cor:juntas-active-LB} and~\ref{cor:psf-proper-learning-UB-and-LB}, as well as the results of~\cite{BWY12}.